anazar2001/heroapi/README.md

 7. Spring Data JPA were used to interact with the database.

 8. Used [Lombok](https://projectlombok.org/) to reduce boilerplate code (getters, setters, constructors, hashcode, equals, etc).

+9. I used Java 17 for this project.